The ten-second countdown had begun.

 She was good, I'd give her that.
 Weaker men would've fallen for that trick because that's all it was: a trick.

 Her whole façade was meant to draw me in like a fish, biting a worm on a hook.
 Although, I wasn't taking the bait.
 The only thing I felt for her was pity.
 Pity that she had gone to all the trouble of dressing like my mother, in order to impress her.
-Pity that she thought that she could try and seduce me, today of all days.
+Pity that she thought that she could try to seduce me, today of all days.
 And last but not least, I pitied that she thought so little of her fated mate, whoever, or wherever the hell he was.

 I grabbed another glass of champagne as a waiter walked past, bringing the delicate flute to my lips.
 I gulped the contents down in one, then shuddered with a grimace.